InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 // by the API on this page (see supportedAPIs property).
 The object contains one property for each supported API with
 // the name of the API as the property name and the value as a parsed representation of this section (similar to
 // getSection command).
 If a section is supported but not represented in the gppString, it is omitted in the
 // parsedSections object.
-Please refer to each section’s spec for the exact field names and data types in JavaScript.
-// The sections here should be consistent with the GPP string, and should not just contain placeholder values (e.g.
+// Please refer to each section’s spec for the exact field names and data types in JavaScript.
+The sections here should
-// 0 for CmpId).
+// be consistent with the GPP string, not placeholder values.
 parsedSections: Object

 }